 If you were behind because of one of those reasons or another issue, a unified approach to meeting reporting deadlines could be necessary.
-While benefits administration has traditionally been primarily an HR-driven function, ACA requirements may require internal collaboration.
+While benefits administration has traditionally been primarily an HR-driven function, ACA requirements may mandate internal collaboration.
 Executive buy-in could be beneficial for encouraging employee compliance with internal deadlines, while collaboration with IT could be necessary for information security risk mitigation.
 Advice from trusted compliance or qualified legal counsel is another necessity for many.
-For organizations who have fallen behind on internal time lines, organization-wide efforts could provide the resources to catch up.
+For organizations who have fallen behind on internal timelines, organization-wide efforts could provide the resources to catch up.

 One of the smartest things HR teams can do is to continue to prepare for the year to come.
 Switching away from paper time sheets, implementing enterprise-wide time-tracking solutions and aligning processes with ACA requirements can ensure you're not already falling behind.

 Organizations that have been relying on simple payroll systems should evaluate whether their technology has simplified tracking and reporting requirements, particularly at organizations with a complex workforce.
 SHRM highlights that many payroll solutions aren't optimized for determining full-time status based on time-tracking or look-back, which can require extensive administrative effort to verify reporting requirements.
 At many large or midsized organizations, old or sparse technology can introduce unnecessary pain points into ACA reporting.